-- Revolutionizing speed to benefit: When customers use our products and services, we aim to deliver value instantly by making the interactions with our offerings frictionless, without the need for customers to manually enter data.
-We are accelerating the application of AI with a goal to revolutionize the customer experience.
-This priority is foundational across our business, and execution against it positions us to succeed with our other four strategic priorities. - Connecting people to experts: The largest problem our customers face is lack of confidence to file their own taxes or to manage their books.
-To build their confidence, we are connecting our customers to experts.
-We offer customers access to experts to help them make important decisions and experts, such as accountants, gain access to new customers so they can grow their businesses. - Unlocking smart money decisions: Crippling high-cost debt and lack of savings are at unprecedented levels across the U.S. To address these challenges, we are creating a personal financial assistant that helps consumers find the right financial products, put more money in their pockets and access financial expertise and advice.
-Our acquisition of Credit Karma accelerates our ability to achieve this vision, by combining two trusted brands, customer reach, data and platform capabilities to deliver breakthrough benefits that will power prosperity for customers around the world. - Be the center of small business growth: We are focused on helping customers grow their businesses by offering a broad, seamless set of tools that are designed to help them get and retain customers, get paid faster, manage and get access to capital, pay employees with confidence, and use third-party apps to help run their businesses.
+• Revolutionizing speed to benefit: When customers use our products and services, we use the power of data-driven customer insights to help deliver value instantly and aim to make interactions with our offerings frictionless, without the need for customers to manually enter data.
+We are accelerating the application of Al and investing in decentralized technologies such as blockchain and cryptocurrency, with a goal to revolutionize the customer experience and help customers put more money in their pockets faster.
+This priority is foundational across our business, and execution against it positions us to succeed with our other four strategic priorities.

+- Connecting people to experts: The largest problem our customers face is lack of confidence to file their own taxes or to manage their books.
+To build their confidence, we connect our customers to experts.
+We offer customers access to experts to help them make important decisions and experts, such as accountants, gain access to new customers so they can grow their businesses. - We are also expanding how we think about virtual experiences by exploring metaverse technologies and broadening the segments we serve beyond tax and accounting, to play a more meaningful role in our customers' lives. - Unlocking smart money decisions: We are creating a comprehensive, self-driving financial platform that propels our members forward wherever they are on their financial journey, so our members can understand their financial picture, make smart financial decisions, and stick to their financial plan in the near and long term. - Be the center of small business growth: We are focused on helping customers grow their businesses by offering a broad, seamless set of tools that are designed to help them get and retain customers, get paid faster, manage and get access to capital, pay employees with confidence, and use third-party apps to help run their businesses.
 At the same time, we want to position ourselves to better serve product-based businesses to benefit customers who sell products through multiple channels. - Disrupt the small business mid-market: We aim to disrupt the mid-market with QuickBooks Online Advanced, our online offering designed to address the needs of small business customers with 10 to 100 employees.
 This offering enables us to increase retention of these larger customers, and attract new mid-market customers who are over-served by available offerings.